yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 There are three options to achieve this:

 ## `lib/optional/pu-common directory`
-JAR files placed in the `<GigaSpaces root>/lib/optional/pu-common` directory will be loaded by each Processing Unit instance in its own separate classloader (called the Service Classloader, [see the](#ClassLoaders) section below).
+JAR files placed in the `<XAP root>/lib/optional/pu-common` directory will be loaded by each Processing Unit instance in its own separate classloader (called the Service Classloader, [see the](#ClassLoaders) section below).

 This means they are not shared between Processing Units on the same JVM, which provides an isolation quality often required for JARs containing the application's proprietary business-logic.
 On the other hand this option consumes more PermGen memory (due to potentially multiple instances per JVM).